by Nguyen Van Thanh

 The next morning, April 21, 1975, we were ready for the rank of Second Lieutenants.
 When the sun rose up, we seriously lined up as if to accept an important responsibility entrusted by the people of the South.

-course 26th and course 27th, which we attended their graduation ceremony at the Vietnamese National Military Academy.
+Far from the graduation ceremony of senior course cadets like course 26th and course 27th, which we attended their graduation ceremony at the Vietnamese National Military Academy.
 We did not have hats and belts, no banners, no trumpets and drums, and no loved ones to attend.
 And most of all, we did not have a memorial service, did not hear the prayer for the martyrs.
 In addition to the sobbing tears of the two juniors; the course 30th and 31st, the lamentations of the seniors who had experienced fighting; guided us.

-The graduation ceremony was unique; simple, but no less formal, no parade, no speech.
-We were in the position with the fighting uniforms and military helmets.
+no speech.
+We were in the position with the fighting uniforms and

-Lieutenant General Nguyen Bao Tri, General Director of General Department of Military Training presided over the graduation ceremony for the course 28th and 29th.
-The rank of Second lieutenant was assigned to the course 28th and 29th at Vu Dinh Truong of the Long Thanh Infantry School.
+Military Training presided over the graduation ceremony for the course 28th and 29th.
+The rank of Second lieutenant was assigned to the course 28th

 The course 28th graduated with the rank of Second Lieutenant, including 255 new Second Lieutenants.
 The head of the course 28th was Second Lieutenant Ho Thanh Son, whose name was: "Colonel Nguyen Dinh Bao".